-Wednesday 21st July 2021
+Wednesday 19th May 2021

 For the time being, all Lectures shown in this web site will be available only by Zoom.
 The Society plans to reintroduce “real” Lectures again at the newly renovated Ludlow Assembly Rooms at the start of the next Season in September 2021.
 One week before each Zoom Lecture, all paid up Members and Guests who have paid the Guest Fee will receive an email giving full instructions on how to access it.
 A reminder email will be sent the day before the Lecture.
-General information on accessing Zoom Lectures is given in the ASTV Guide to the use of Zoom which is now be available in the Documents tab of this web site.
+General information on accessing Zoom Lectures is given in the ASTV Guide to the use of Zoom which is now available in the Documents tab of this web site.
 Lectures start at 2.15pm.